Category Archives: LGBTQ+ Romantic Comedy

 Nick being light-skinned black is also a way to promote at least a bit of diversity, although the other characters and environment feel as white as the fake snow draping the wintry set design.

-Despite being slightly effeminate he works as a rugged handyman which somehow completely doesn’t work.
+Despite being slightly effeminate, he works as a rugged handyman, which somehow doesn’t quite work out.

 The main issue is that there is no chemistry between any of the three men.
-Unbelievable is how Nick and Peter have been roommates for years and it takes a trip to New Hampshire for them to suddenly realize their undying love for one another.
+It’s unbelievable that Nick and Peter have been roommates for years, and it takes a trip to New Hampshire for them to realize their undying love for one another.

 Macfarlane, well-known for appearing in Bros.
 (2022), the first gay romantic comedy released by a major studio, is almost distractingly good-looking.
-Hunky and drop-dead gorgeous, to believe his character would be the odd man out against the semi-cute Peter and Nick is laughable.
+Hunky and drop-dead gorgeous, it’s laughable to think his character would be the odd man out against the semi-cute Peter and Nick.

-It’s like someone wanted the average joe to finally beat out the hunk.
+It’s as if someone wanted the average Joe to beat out the hunk, finally.

 Bros-2022